Trump sues niece, NY Times over records behind 18 tax story | ExBulletin

 Trump sues niece, NY Times over records behind 18 tax story

-Former President Donald Trump sued his ex-niece and the New York Times on Tuesday for a 2018 article about her family’s fortunes and tax practices, based in part on confidential documents she provided to reporters.
+NEW YORK (AP) Former President Donald Trump sued his ex-niece and the New York Times on Tuesday for an explosive 2018 story about her family’s fortunes and tax practices, based on confidential documents she provided to journalists.

 The Trump lawsuit, filed in state court in New York, accuses Mary Trump of violating a settlement agreement by disclosing tax records she received in connection with a dispute over the Patriarch of the Patriarch’s estate dispute.
 Fred Trumps family.